 Kaldor Public Art Projects’ physical archive serves as a jumping-off point for the program.
-It enables students to understand diverse approaches to public art-making and welcomes new ways of ideating and conceptualising what is possible in the realm of public art.
+It enables students to understand diverse approaches to artmaking and welcomes new ways of ideating and conceptualising what is possible in the realm of public art.

-Learners are introduced to Your Public Art Project through four specially designed video resources, which unpack our archives through four key themes: site/environment; scale; community and time.
-The video resources are presented by mid-career contemporary Australian artist David Capra and his beloved 8-year-old dachshund, Teena.
-The playful and whimsical vision that David brings to the archives is a conscious attempt at making the content accessible for all learners, introduced to vastly new concepts and methods of art-making for the very first time.
+Learners are introduced to Your Public Art Project through four specially designed video resources, which unpack our archives through four key themes—site/environment, scale, community and time.
+The video resources are presented by Australian artist David Capra and his beloved 8-year-old dachshund, Teena.
+The playful and whimsical vision that David brings to the archives is a conscious attempt at making the content accessible for all learners, introduced to vastly new concepts and methods of artmaking for the very first time.

 Community networks and connections are central to Your Public Art Project.
 It is our aim to serve as a catalyst for encouraging meaningful relationships between schools and their wider community.
 Through the project, schools have established mutually beneficial exchanges with The Local Men’s Shed, Bourke; Inner West Council; Penrith Regional Gallery and Broken Hill Regional Art Gallery, amongst others.

-Another key aspect of the program are our incursions, which address how the established themes—site/environment; scale; community and time—come together in the creation of a public artwork.
+Another key aspect of the program are our incursions, which address how the established themes—site/environment, scale, community and time—come together in the creation of a public artwork.
 I have been facilitating incursions across NSW over the past two months.
-From June 22 – 25, I spent time in Broken Hill and Dubbo facilitating programs in partnership with the Broken Hill Regional Art Gallery and the Western Plains Cultural Centre.
+From 22–25 June, I spent time in Broken Hill and Dubbo facilitating programs in partnership with the Broken Hill Regional Art Gallery and the Western Plains Cultural Centre.